donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_2/exercise.md

     job 10086535 exceeded MEM usage hard limit (516 > 140)
     ```

-4. Now check the job's STDOUT file again and find out the actual memory usage of the computation.
+4. Now check the job's `STDOUT` file again and find out the actual memory usage of the computation.

 5. Try to submit the job again with the memory requirement increased sufficiently for the actual usage.

+    Remark: always specify the requirement as close as possible to the actual usage.
+Insufficient high requirement results in inefficient usage of resources, and consequently blocking other users (including yourself) from using the resource.